Code - Tools - Science - Help - Social

 What does production cost you?
 Does your product scale?

 Desirability: Is your product better than others?
-Does the target group need it?
+Does the

 Usability: Is it portable?
 How easily can you use it?